scalaz/scalaz/example/src/main/tut/data/Disjunction.md

 # Disjunction

 `Disjunction` is a data type used to signal multiple possible outcomes of a computation.
-It can be most useful when dealing with exceptional and errors but is not tied to these cases.
+It is often used to dealing with errors, but is not tied to that case.

 **Typical imports**